Sameeranjoshi/Sameeranjoshi.github.io/index.md

 I am interested in working at the intersection of Programming Languages and Computer Architecture, where I can design new abstractions and compilation techniques for existing and emerging architectures.
 In general, my research interests are in Programming Languages, Compilers and High Performance Computing(HPC).

 **Current working project:**
-- Working on the (Transform Dialect)[https://mlir.llvm.org/docs/Dialects/Transform/] in (MLIR)[https://mlir.llvm.org/].
+- Working on the [Transform Dialect](https://mlir.llvm.org/docs/Dialects/Transform/) in [MLIR](https://mlir.llvm.org/).

 ## Work Experience

 **Compiler Engineer (July 2019 - May 2022)**

 **AMD CPU Compiler Team, India**

 I worked on various roles at AMD, I was working initially as a software verification engineer fuzzing the LLVM Compiler.
-Found various critical bugs, mis compilation errors in AOCC Compiler.
-I worked later in the LLVM Flang project adding support for various F2008 features of the Fortran Language and OpenMP realted features support in LLVM Flang upstream Compiler.
+Found various critical bugs, mis compilation errors in [AOCC Compiler](https://developer.amd.com/amd-aocc/).
+I worked later in the LLVM Flang project adding support for various F2008 features of the Fortran Language and OpenMP realted features in LLVM Flang upstream compiler.
 I was also working with the Flang driver realted stuff with amazing open source developers.
 This work made me more involved into the LLVM project.
-I worked building an internal tool based on LLVM Bolt for AOCC Compiler for analyzing performance of their HPC workloads and finding missing optimizations.
+I worked building an internal tool based on [LLVM Bolt](https://research.facebook.com/publications/bolt-a-practical-binary-optimizer-for-data-centers-and-beyond/) for AOCC Compiler for analyzing performance of their HPC workloads and finding missing optimizations.

 **Internship experience (Sept 2018 - April 2019)**

-**Mentor: **[Andi Kleen](https://www.halobates.de/), Intel**, Long time linux kernel contributor** **GNU Compiler Collection(GCC)**
+**Mentor: **[Andi Kleen](https://www.halobates.de/), Intel**, Long time linux kernel contributor**

+**GNU Compiler Collection(GCC)**

 I collaborated with a Google Summer of Code(GSoC) candidate in working for the GCC Compiler infrastructure for finding bugs in GCC compiler.